sindresorhus/eslint-plugin-unicorn/docs/rules/expiring-todo-comments.md

 In package.json, you can specify an [`"engines"` field](https://docs.npmjs.com/files/package.json#engines) with the Node.js (`node`) versions that your package supports.

 With that in mind, this condition is triggered as soon as package.json's `node` engine reaches the target version.
-This is particularly useful for maintainers that strive for compatibility but have plans to the future where some feature will be widely available and then could drop support for older versions.
+This is particularly useful for maintainers that strive for compatibility but have plans for the future when some feature will be widely available and when support for older versions could be dropped.

-Imagine you want to use async/await but for now you support Node.js versions that don't have it?
-Maybe you're eager to use import and export but for now you have to support CommonJS?
+Imagine you want to use `async`/`await` but for now you support Node.js versions that don't have it.
+Maybe you're eager to use `import` and `export` but for now you have to support CommonJS?

 ```js
 // TODO [engine:node@>=8]: We can use async/await now.